 The purported advantages of segregated programs include smaller class sizes, more individual instruction, and specially trained teachers.
-However, even in 1968, Lloyd Dunn wrote an article that questioned the ethical and legal implications of excluding special education students from general education.
+However, even back in 1968, Lloyd Dunn wrote an article that questioned the ethical and legal implications of excluding special education students from general education.
 Kavale and Forness (2000) suggest that this article was the impetus for including students with disabilities in general education.
 In addition, a look at current special education programs calls into question the assumption of smaller class sizes, individualized attention, and specially trained, highly qualified teachers.
-I personally had the experience one year of teaching twenty-four students with identified disabilities in a ninth-grade "resource English" class, while my general education (highly qualified, may I add) colleagues enjoyed a class-size reduction initiative that mandated that ninth-grade general education English classes have no more than twenty students.
-(The district had not thought to include special education classes in that initiative.)
-Ironically, the majority of the students in my class were there because their Individualized Education Programs (IEPs) stated that a special education English class was required in order to provide more intensive, individualized, small-group instruction in their areas of disability.
+I personally had the experience one year of teaching 24 students with identified disabilities in a special education resource class, while my general education colleagues enjoyed a class-size reduction initiative that mandated certain general education classes have no more than 20 students.
+The district had not thought to include special education classes in that initiative.
+Ironically, the majority of the students in my class were there because their individualized education programs (IEPs) stated that a special education class was required in order to provide more intensive, individualized, small-group instruction in their areas of disability.
+So, ultimately, those students were pulled out of a 20:1 class with a highly qualified teacher to come to a class with a 24:1 ratio and a teacher trying to address multiple subjects, grade levels, and disability issues in the same class at the same time.

 Renzaglia, Karvonen, Drasgow, and Stoxen (2003) concur that inclusion comes from the concept of normalization.
-Although their research primarily addresses individuals with severe disabilities, the normalization concept suggests that all individuals with disabilities should have lives similar to that of people without disabilities.
+Although their research primarily addresses individuals with severe disabilities, the normalization concept suggests that all individuals with disabilities should have lives similar to people without disabilities.
 It also suggests that all individuals with disabilities should be free to create better lives according to their personal situations.
 The concept of civil rights and the notion that "separate is not equal" are lines of reasoning that have been frequently argued as advocates work to promote inclusive education.

-Alper, Schloss, Etscheidt, and MacFarlane (1995) clarified the principles of inclusion in their book, Inclusion: Are We Abandoning or Helping Students?
-Look at Figure 1.4 as you think about your own school site and situation.
+Alper, Schloss, Etscheidt, and MacFarlane (1995) clarified the principles of inclusion in their book Inclusion: Are We Abandoning or Helping Students?
+Look at Figure 1.4 on page 16 as you think about your own school site and situation.

 How does your site demonstrate-or not demonstrate-these principles?
 Are some of the principles easier to agree with than others?
 Why?
 What concerns do you have related to these principles or to taking these principles from theory into practice?
 Take a few minutes to share these principles with others at your school and discuss their reactions to them.
-If you already know who your co-teacher is or will be, make sure to get his or her take on these principles and questions as well.
+If you already know who your co-teacher is or will be, make sure to get his take on these principles and questions also.
 Communicating about big ideas is an excellent start to a collaborative relationship.